RMHogervorst/blog/content/post/2021-03-15-some-thoughts-about-dbt-for-data-engineering/index.md

 ---
-title: some Thoughts About Dbt for Data Engineering
+title: Some Thoughts About dbt for Data Engineering
 author: Roel M. Hogervorst
 date: '2021-03-15'
 slug: some-thoughts-about-dbt-for-data-engineering